 Once you are relatively sure your job is on the chopping block, it is time to shed any loyalty to the company and starting looking out for yourself.
 Ensure your resume is up to date, have copies of some your best work, start online/offline networking and begin applying for your next role.

 C. Alternative income sources: Of late there have been a number of articles written on how to grow alternative income sources to replace your normal (job related) income.
 These range from starting a commercial blog to mowing your neighborhood lawns.
 Building an alternative income source to match a day job takes a lot of effort and time, so don’t expect any miracles and stay clear of get rich quick schemes.
 However in the event of an impending job loss or while you are looking for a new one there are many ways to generate some serious side income.

 Starting your own business is a risky endeavor but could give you a way to escape the corporate career cycle and best of all you will be your own boss.
 Further education, like a masters degree or MBA, have an opportunity cost related to lost wages but could result in getting a better job at completion.

 At the end of the day an unexpected job loss is a traumatic event that will have an adverse impact on your life and psyche.
 The key is to minimize the impact by preparing effectively both before and after the layoff.
-Good luck and feel free to share any other tips you may have on this topic.